Alternate title: More Thoughts on Combining

 Once we break into individual forms, I’m doing all individual teaching from there until the end of the school day.
 Circle Time has been key to my ability to remain consistent throughout the years.
 I don’t believe it’s for every family, but it works well for mine, and it might work well for yours, too.

 So what about you?
-How is teaching multiple form going?
+How is teaching multiple forms going?
 I’d love to hear how you’re getting creative to make it work!

 Get the (almost) weekly digest!